Code-Your-Future/node-status-code-website/README.md

 ### Steps

+#### 1. New API: `/code`

-1. Create a new endpoint http://localhost:8080/code in [Code-Your-Future/node-status-code-api](https://github.com/Code-Your-Future/node-status-code-api) that returns a list of status `code`s and `phrase`s.
+Create a new endpoint http://localhost:8080/code in [Code-Your-Future/node-status-code-api](https://github.com/Code-Your-Future/node-status-code-api) that returns a list of status `code`s and `phrase`s.
 For each status code object in the list, dynamically add a new field `image`, that points to the corresponding status code in the https://http.cat service, so that the response becomes:

 ```js
 [
   {